yoshihikosuzuki/CentromereAssembly/README.md

 ## Installation

-The typical installation by `setuptools` is available:
+After you satisfy all the requirements above, the typical installation by `setuptools` is available:

 ```bash
 $ python setup.py install